Skip to content

 The Cotehele estate is home to 5.5 hectares (14 acres) of garden and 5 hectares (12 acres) of orchards so there’s plenty to discover.
 The garden is unique and varied all year round.
 Each season offers something new and exciting for visitors, from cut flowers and herbaceous borders to grand orchards and a cider press.

-Autumn highlights in the garden at Cotehele
+Snowdrops in the Upper Garden at Cotehele

 Cotehele's garden